 Once uploaded, the documents will be verified and certification issued.

-You must have received your second dose (or single dose in the case of Johnson and Johnson) at least 14 days prior to arrival or entry will be denied.
+You must have received your final dose of an approved vaccine course at least 14 days prior to arrival or entry will be denied.

 Proof of Vaccination